 Video by Health and Nutrition

-Risks of This Roasted Potatoes Recipe
+Risks of Roasted Potato Recipe

-- High Caloric Content.
+High Caloric Content.
 Roasted potatoes can be high in calories, especially when prepared with generous amounts of oil and served with high-calorie toppings like sour cream or cheese.
 Overconsumption can contribute to weight gain.

-- Possible Excess Sodium.
+Possible Excess Sodium.
 Adding too much salt during preparation can lead to high sodium intake, which is associated with increased blood pressure and a higher risk of heart disease.
 It’s important to season moderately.

 Recent comments